Pedro05Souza/FriendsCup/README.md

 # 🏆 Friends Cup - Tournament Management System

-A comprehensive tournament management system built with **NestJS** and **TypeScript** to track matches, championships, and player statistics for friendly competitions.
+A comprehensive tournament management system built with **NestJS** and **TypeScript** to track matches, championships, and player statistics.
+The goal of this is to preserve the tournament history created and disputed by me and my friends.

 ## 📋 Project Overview